loading ...

 Recommended Book List for EYFS

 Once your child has settled into school, they will bring home a reading book along with a reading diary.
-We encourage you to read this book with your child as often as possible and sign their reading diary after each read.
+We encourage you to read this book with your child at least three times a week and sign their reading diary after each read.
 Reading is one of the most important skills that your child can learn, so the more you can practice at home, the more confident your child will become, and they will develop a love for reading.

 The reading book will be changed at least once a week, on a Monday.
 Staff will also share this book with your child at school so please ensure it is in their book bag daily.
-Please note, if your child’s reading diary is not signed, we will assume it has not yet been shared at home and so therefore it will not be changed.
+Please note, that we use the reading diaries as a way to communicate with parents and it is important to record how your is children reading when at home.

 All classes will be visiting the school library.
 They will explore the different types of books and the children will enjoy a quiet, calm story time with their teacher.